gitpan/Text-SenseClusters/Testing/count/reduce-count/README.txt

 ----------------------

 Tests written in testB*.sh test reduce-count.pl under error conditions.
-Run error-op.sh to run all test cases testB*.sh

 Test B1:	Tests reduce-count when user enters a bigram file in place of
 		the unigram file.